ruuvi/ruuvi.gwui.html/README.md

 * Connect your PC to the Gateway's Wi-Fi access point, the Gateway configuration page will be automatically opened in your web-browser

-* On the "SERVER SETTINGS" page select "Use Custom Server" option:
+* On the "Cloud Options" page under "Advanced settings" select "Use Ruuvi Cloud and/or a custom server and configure other advanced settings" option:

   ![ruuvi_server_settings](docs/ruuvi_server_settings.png)

-* On the next page set URL to `https://<IP>:8000/record`, fill the 'User' and 'Pass' fields with `user` and `pass` accordingly:
+* On the next page configure custom HTTP and set URL to `https://<IP>:8000/record`:

   ![ruuvi_custom_server_settings_https](docs/ruuvi_custom_server_settings_https.png)
-* On the next page select which devices to scan

-* On the next page (`INTERNET CONNECTION`) select Wi-Fi

-* On the next page choose WiFi-network and connect to it, after the connection will be established you should see the following page:
+* Configure the required options on the following pages and complete the configuration:

   ![ruuvi_configuring_finished](docs/ruuvi_configuring_finished.png)